sagnik036/hyperlocal-python/README.md

             1. 2 wheeler
             2. 3 wheeler
             3. 4 wheeler
             4. other
+    - We can list the vehcile data

   - Proprietor
-    - Admin Panel
+    - Admin Panel/Api(shop add, shop list)
       - If has shop
         - Fields
             - Shop Name